TeamOsprey/BytesAndBites/Notes/Notes.md

 # Meeting Notes
 Click here to access our [miro board](https://miro.com/app/board/uXjVLq3f7QE=/)

+## 2025-03-11
+Continued the Behavioural Design Patterns series with
+- Mediator
+- Memento
+- Observer
+- State

+## 2025-03-04
+We reviewed the Behavioural Design Patterns
+- Chain of Responsibility
+- Command
+- Iterator

 ## 2025-02-25
 - We watched [10 Design Patterns Explained in 10 Minutes](https://www.youtube.com/watch?v=tv-_1er1mWI)
 - We chose Proxy pattern to dig into further and watched a video from [Design Patterns in the Real World, an Analysis-Based Approach](https://learning.oreilly.com/course/design-patterns-in/9781491935828/) course about this pattern.
 We think it was helpful and would like to watch more design pattern videos from this course.